'Dark' on Netflix: That Insane Season 3 Ending Explained

 (This whole article is spoilers for the twisty German time travel series “Dark” on Netflix.
-It’s all spoilers.)
+This is just 3,000 words of spoilers.)

 “Dark” on Netflix is just so complex, and the nature of the thing is that, with this seemingly infinite time loop, it didn’t even really feel like they could end it.
 I assumed coming into the final season we’d get an open-ended conclusion, where series creators Jantje Friese and Baran Bo Odar would find a thematically appropriate stopping point, and all these folks would be stuck in the loop forever.

-But I was very wrong.
-Instead, they managed to not only end the time loop, but they did so in a way that I think makes sense.
-Season 3 isn’t totally airtight, because it moves away from meticulously explaining every minute detail of everyone’s time shenanigans.
-But I think “Dark” has us so well trained by now that I think we can fairly easily infer enough to fill in any gaps.
+But that didn’t turn out to be the case.
+The duo managed to find a way to break the loop and end the series in a way that actually works.
+It’s not perfectly airtight — we cannot, with 100 percent certainly, piece together the entirety of this story.
+Honestly, it probably needed at least a couple more episodes to wrap things up.
+But I think “Dark” has us so well trained by now that I think we can fairly easily infer enough to fill in any important gaps.

 Before we jump into the nuts and bolts of season 3, it’s important to understand that there is really no way to conclude a story like this in a way that would be satisfying in a normal way.
 The reason for this is because “Dark” is full of bootstrap paradoxes.
 That’s the term that describes, to cite one example from the show, how Charlotte could be her own grandmother.